 Christians who are slaves should give their masters full respect so that the name of God and his teaching will not be shamed.
 If your master is a Christian, that is no excuse for being disrespectful.
 You should work all the harder because you are helping another believer by your efforts.
 Teach these truths, Timothy, and encourage everyone to obey them.
 Anyone who teaches something different is arrogant and lacks understanding.
 Such a person has an unhealthy desire to quibble over the meaning of words.
 This stirs up arguments ending in jealousy, division, slander, and evil suspicions.
 These people always cause trouble.
 Their minds are corrupt, and they have turned their backs on the truth.
 (1 Timothy 6:1-5a NLT)

 Teach slaves to be subject to their masters in everything, to try to please them, not to talk back to them, and not to steal from them, but to show that they can be fully trusted, so that in every way they will make the teaching about God our Savior attractive.
 (Titus 2:9-10 NIV)

 Slaves, in reverent fear of God submit yourselves to your masters, not only to those who are good and considerate, but also to those who are harsh.
 (1 Peter 2:18 NIV)

 We can see that Christian masters are instructed to treat their slaves well.
 The problem is: slaves are still not free.
 The New Testament precepts regarding slavery can be legitimately interpreted as worse than that for many Hebrew male slaves in the Old Testament.
 This is because New Testament slavery includes no term limits and Christians can permanently enslave fellow believers.
-The institution of slavery creates an environment, a legal scenario, where all forms of abuse can be taken out upon the slave and no consequences of a substantial level will be directed towards the slave owner.
+The institution of slavery creates an environment, a legal scenario, where all forms of abuse can be taken out upon the slave and no consequences of a substantial level will be directed on the slave owner.